openshift/configuration-anomaly-detection/CONTRIBUTING.md

 - OCM
 - Tekton

-For testing an investigation, it may be sufficient to run CAD locally.
-A JSON blob with an incident ID from PD should be used as an argument.
-However, make sure you trigger the particular incident in a cluster first, sothat it becomes available in Pagerduty and there is actually a cloud infrastructure in the back on which the investigation can run.
-Otherwise, the test will be fairly short by either CAD not being able to find the PD incident, or CAD being unable to log in to the cloud provider.

 To test Tekton and the deployment configuration, put CAD on OpenShift behind a Tekton event-listener and use curl to trigger pipeline runs by using example payloads.

 ## Coding Style